 Even if you think you have enough budget when you hit the road, I still urge you to save more money.
 It is never a bad idea to have extra dough – you never know what will happen!
 Besides, you will not want to return to your country of origin poor and destitute, please don’t do that to yourself!

 GET A US VISA

-This is important for us citizens of 3rd world countries who need a visa to travel to many places.
-Some countries accept the US visa as a substitute for their own visa, so with this in your passport, you can broaden the places you can visit.
-I personally used my US visa to tour around Central America and Mexico visa-free.
+It is essential for us citizens of 3rd world countries who need a visa to travel to many places.
+Some countries accept the US visa as a substitute for their visa, so you can broaden the places you can visit with this in your passport.
+I used my US visa to tour around Central America and Mexico visa-free.
 For a list of countries accepting the US visa, please refer to this link.

 HAVE A GENERAL IDEA ON HOW TO PROLONG YOUR TRAVEL BUDGET

 Whether you plan on working online, volunteering, or CouchSurfing on the road, you need to have an idea of how you can stretch your budget while on the road.
-I did all three – I now work as a Virtual Assistant and Ghost Writer and I can perform my tasks anywhere as long as I can connect online.
-As for volunteering, I registered at workaway and volunteered as an English Teacher in a school in Huixcolotla, Mexico.
+I did all three – I now work as a Virtual Assistant and Ghost Writer, and I can perform my tasks anywhere as long as I can connect online.
+As for volunteering, I registered at workaway and volunteered as an English teacher in Huixcolotla, Mexico.
 Lastly, I couchsurfed twice – In Guatemala and Nicaragua, and both hosts became good friends afterward.

 DO YOU ALSO HAVE A LONG-TERM TRAVEL DREAM?
 TELL ME ABOUT IT IN THE COMMENT SECTION BELOW!